PDAL/PDAL/doc/apps/tindex.md

---lyr_name             OGR layer name to write into datasource --tindex_name          Tile index column name --ogrdriver, -f        OGR driver name to use
---lco                  Driver-specific NAME=VALUE OGR layer creation options --t_srs                Target SRS of tile index --a_srs                Assign SRS of tile with no SRS to this value
+--lyr_name             OGR layer name to write into datasource --tindex_name          Tile index column name --ogrdriver, -f        OGR driver name to use --stac-geoparquet      Whether to write tile index as a STAC GeoParquet file --lco                  Driver-specific NAME=VALUE OGR layer creation options --t_srs                Target SRS of tile index --a_srs                Assign SRS of tile with no SRS to this value